johnantonn/cash-for-unsupervised-ad/README.md

-# Systematic evaluation of CASH optimization for anomaly detection
+# Systematic evaluation of CASH optimization for unsupervised anomaly detection
 **Thesis** repository for the **[Master of Artificial Intelligence](https://wms.cs.kuleuven.be/cs/studeren/master-artificial-intelligence)** programme at [KU Leuven](https://www.kuleuven.be/english/kuleuven).

 ![image](https://user-images.githubusercontent.com/8168416/160713379-cc39a1a2-85de-434f-9ee7-4d8ff51838e1.png)